 No need to break the bank buying poly mailers (as cute as they are!).
 Poshmark has an agreement with the post office which states that Posh packages can be shipped in any priority mail flat rate boxes or envelopes.
 My personal preference is to use the Priority Mail Flat Rate Envelope.
 You can order online and have your packaging delivered to your door!

-At the end of the day, being yourself is essential in how to get started on Poshmark.
+At the end of the day, being yourself is essential to starting a successful Poshmark closet.
 Sell what you already have, create postings that appeal to you, and buy what you love!
-Start small by selling things that you already own, but don’t be afraid to thrift shop to add more listings to your closet.
+First, start small by selling things that you already own.
+Then, don’t be afraid to thrift shop to add more listings to your closet.
 Ultimately, your Poshmark closet is a curation of items that you’ve hand selected and should be things that don’t feel like a chore to sell.